Channel Characterization and Performance of a 3-D Molecular Communication System with Multiple Fully-Absorbing Receivers: Communication Performance in a SIMO System with UCA of Co-operative FARs

-Fig. \ref{fig:pvsetauca} shows the variation of the probability of bit error $\mathrm{P_e}[l]$ with the detection threshold $ \eta[l] $ for different fusion rules.
-We also include the values for the single FAR case. $\mathrm{P_e}[l]$ first reduces with $ \eta[l] $.
-After reaching the minimum value, it increases confirming the presence of an optimal detection threshold.
-The optimal threshold is different for different fusion rules and has to be selected according to the implemented fusion rule.
-The following results correspond to the optimal threshold value, which is computed by varying $ \eta[l] $ for the specific set of parameter-values and selected fusion rule to find the value for which the probability of bit error is the minimum.
+Fig. \ref{fig:pvsetauca} shows the variation of the probability of bit error with the detection threshold for various combining methods.
+We can observe that, $\mathrm{P_e}[l]$ first reduces with the threshold.
+After reaching the minimum value, it increases, confirming the presence of an optimal detection threshold.
+For OR, AND, and majority rules, the optimal threshold ($ \eta[i;l] $) is near to $ \lambda_{1i}[l] $, $ \lambda_{0i}[l] $ and in the middle of $ \lambda_{1i}[l] $ and $ \lambda_{0i}[l] $ respectively.
+The optimal threshold is different for different combining rules and has to be selected accordingly.
+The rest of the results use the optimal threshold value, which is computed numerically by varying the detection threshold for the specific set of parameter-values and combining rules to find the value for which $\mathrm{P_e}[l]$ is the minimum.

-Fig. \ref{fig:pvsd} shows the variation of the probability of bit error with respect to the radius of the UCA arrangement (\ie $ d $).
-Since the distance between the transmitter and the FARs increases with $d$ resulting in the fall in the received IMs at each of the FARs, the probability of bit error increases with $d$.

-Fig. \ref{fig:pvsm} shows the variation of the probability of bit error with respect to the transmitted number of IMs.
-As the transmitted number of IMs is increased, the probability of bit error reduces.
-The gap between bit error probability increases with $ M $ for the different fusion rules.